spotinst/help/src/docs/ocean/features/cluster-orientation.md

 ### Cost

-The *Cost* orientation optimizes towards the most cost-effective infrastructure.
-Although Ocean takes both cost and availability into consideration, it prioritizes so that cost is emphasized more in node selection.
+The *Cost* orientation optimizes for the most cost-effective infrastructure.
+Although Ocean considers both cost and availability, it prioritizes cost more for node selection.

 ### Cheapest